 For an annual customer anniversary.

 It is my pleasure to reach out and thank you personally for being a loyal customer since January 2020!
-This year has taken everyone for quite a ride and we’re so grateful you chose to stick it out with us.
+The past few years have taken everyone for quite a ride and we’re so grateful you chose to stick it out with us.

 As a token of appreciation, we’ve left a little gift of gratitude waiting for you in your account — just log in.